 Yogurt with fruit on the bottom is even higher in calories.
 I’ve done the homework to help you select the best yogurt for kids.

 - Ice Cream (try it straight up or mixed into a milkshake.)

-- Chocolate Milk (and other flavored milks like strawberry or vanilla milk)
+- Chocolate milk (and other flavored milk like strawberry or vanilla milk)

 Here are some of the highest calorie fruits for toddlers to gain weight:

 - Dried cranberries

 - Dried apricots